-A new approach to History Blogs – fully linked to Wiki and original documents, custom headers, extensively tagged… You are hereby cordially invited to join our new Facebook Group “History of the West” – and read “The Little Drummer Boy” here!
+A new approach to History Blogs – fully linked to Wiki and original documents, custom headers, extensively tagged … You are hereby cordially invited to join our new Facebook Group “History of the West” – and read “The Little Drummer Boy” here!
+You find the German Blog Version here!

 This is John Vincent Palatine’s Blog on Central European History, roughly following the chronology of his book “The Little Drummer Boy”.
 The posts are sorted thematically into the six categories shown below.
 An asterisk [*] after a post title denotes it being tagged and annotated with links to original sources and Wikipedia references – a work in progress for all posts.